JACKHUANGZEYU/Conjure_AI_Browser/README.md

 4) Type in the input box and press Enter or click send.
 5) Each tab keeps its own chat history; Enter only sends when the chat input is focused and non-empty.
 6) The AI automatically captures screenshots to analyze visual content (images, maps, charts).
 Ask questions about what you see on the page!

-### Context Modes
-Use the "Context" dropdown to control how the AI uses page content:
-- **Auto** (default): The AI uses page context when your question is related to the page, but answers from general knowledge for unrelated questions.
-Best for normal browsing.
-- **Page only**: The AI strictly uses only the page content.
-If your question can't be answered from the page, it will say so.
-Best for analyzing specific pages.
-- **General**: The AI completely ignores the page and answers from general knowledge only.
-Best for when you want ChatGPT-style answers without page context.
+7) Resize the AI panel by dragging its left edge (280px-600px range).
+8) Use the Clear Chat button (🗑) below the Send button to clear the conversation.

+**Note**: The AI always uses "Auto" context mode, intelligently considering both page content and general knowledge based on your question.

 ### Quick Actions
 One-click AI features in the panel: